 Finally, any changes to the administration of medication to your child in school must be made in writing and signed by the physician.
 This includes adding a medication, changing the dosage, changing the administration schedule, or stopping a medication.
 We are not able to make any changes without a physician signature.
-Please contact the nurse if you need copies of any of these forms.
+Please contact the nursing office at your child's site if you need copies of any of these forms.

-\ Information in this section is the same as Section V. Subsection A, it has been duplicated in this manual for ease of access.
+Information in this section is the same as Section V. Subsection A, it has been duplicated in this manual for ease of access.

-C. What to Send to School with Your Child
+B. What to Send to School with your Child

 - For health and safety reasons we ask that you provide the edible reinforcers for your child.
 A varied selection is preferred to allow your child opportunities to make choices.
 Please keep a several weeks supply at the school.
-Staff will write you a reminder note in the communication book when supplies are running low - You should ensure that your child has at least one change of clothes at school - Completed medical, emergency, and release forms must be received 10 days prior to the first day your child attends school - If your child receives medicine at school, you must send a supply to school in the original pharmacy bottle with appropriate physician authorization and parent/guardian consent.
-If supplies run low, we will send an email home reminding you to replenish - Whenever your child's medications or medical condition change, please update their medical or emergency information and medication administration paperwork and provide appropriate signatures - You should complete and update from time to time the list of reinforcers that are motivating for your child - You should provide a daily snack for your child - Your child should bring a nutritious lunch every day, including a drink.
+Staff will write you a reminder note in the communication book when supplies are running low - You should ensure that your child has at least one change of clothes at school - Completed medical, emergency, and release forms must be received 10 days prior to the first day your child attends school - If your child receives medicine at school, you must hand deliver no more than a 30-day supply to school nurses in the original pharmacy bottle with appropriate physician authorization and parent/guardian consent.
+Nursing will communicate how many were received and the future date a refill is due for. - Whenever your child's medications or medical condition change, please update their medical or emergency information and medication administration paperwork and provide appropriate signatures - You should complete and update from time to time the list of reinforcers that are motivating for your child - You should provide a daily snack for your child - Your child should bring a nutritious lunch every day, including a drink.
 If you forget to send a lunch, the School will provide lunch to your child and submit a receipt to the family for reimbursement.
 Your child will have an opportunity to brush their teeth after lunch - Your child should have outdoor clothing appropriate to the weather for outside play.
 If desired, you can leave boots and snow pants at school instead of transporting them back and forth every day - Your child should bring a backpack to school - Please review your child's backpack every day.
 Forms for signature, notes and the communication book from your child's teacher will be placed in the backpack.
 Schedules for meetings and home visits will also be sent for your input.
 Please note that your signature is required for the addition or modification of any behavior program, so check daily - Please send signed forms, notes, and the communication book to your child's teacher in the backpack.
 It is particularly important for us to know if your child has exhibited any preferences for new reinforcers, any new skills or behaviors, or if there are events at home that have affected your child - In some cases, data collected at home will need to be sent to school in the backpack